thib-b/uu-pitch/PITCHME.md

 * Everything in Git is check-summed (SHA-1 hash) before it is stored and is then referred to by that checksum
     - Built at lowest level
     - Impossible to change content of any file without having git knowing about it
     - Impossible to lose informaiton in transit or get file corruption without git knowing about it
 * Git stores everything in its database not as filename but by the **hash value of its contents**

 #HSLIDE
+## Git Generally Only Adds Data
+* Once a snapshot is committed it is virtually impossible to lose data.

+#HSLIDE
+## The Three States
+Git has three main states
+* Committed
+* Modified
+* Staged

+#HSLIDE